 As reflected in its title, this document focuses on the topic of "core competencies" or skills MDP graduates should possess.
 Comprehensive listings of "content areas" will not be discussed in depth here, except in their relation to competencies.
-When reviewing a listing of core competencies, it is important to take into account a number of considerations pointed out by Dr. Ignacio Porzecanski in an idea piece prepared in 01/2015:
+When reviewing a listing of core competencies, it is important to note a number of considerations pointed out by Dr. Ignacio Porzecanski in an idea piece prepared in January 2015:

 - The appropriate application or use of competencies varies by context.
 In other words, development practitioners often face the challenge of adapting skills to quite distinct contexts. - The mastery of competencies/skills takes time.
-Although a student may be introduced to a number of skills during his/her academic program, they can only be strengthened through accumulated experience and practice.
+Although a student may be introduced to a number of skills during his/her academic program, skills can only be strengthened through accumulated experience and practice.

-1 The full results of the UF MDP Alumni Survey will be made available to faculty, alumni and students.
+&lt;sup>1 The full results of the UF MDP Alumni Survey is available to faculty, alumni and students.